Equal Opportunities Policy Fill out the template

 • information the commitments made by the employer to ensure the workplace fosters equality and is free from discrimination

-• the standards expected of all staff members in relation to matters of equality and the avoidance of discrimination
+• the standards expected of all staff members about matters of equality and the avoidance of discrimination

 The main piece of legislation that governs equal opportunities in the workplace is the Equality Act 2010.
 In particular, Part 5 places obligations upon employers.